Last updated: 13 July 2021

-13.8 The student will be invited to attend a hearing in the course of the review, as will any individual against whom the complaint is made.
+13.8 The student will be invited to attend a hearing, as will any individual against whom the complaint is made.
 The student may be accompanied by a member of the University community, if they wish.
 The student must make their own arrangements for this, and confirm the name and status of the person accompanying them in writing to the Governance and Secretariat Services Team at: firstname.lastname@example.org no less than 4 working days before the Panel hearing.
 Students under the age of 18 must be accompanied by a parent or guardian.